 7 Reasons Why Cannabis Is One of the Best Preventive Medicine

-It’s no secret at this point that marijuana and especially the use of vaporizers is great for all sorts of illnesses.
+It’s no secret at this point that marijuana, and especially the use of vaporizers, is great for all sorts of illnesses.
 Use of a portable vaporizer has been proven to relieve stress and to help those undergoing chemotherapy deal with their pain and nausea.
-The literature and scientific studies that have shown the positive effects of marijuana use in treatment are vast and being added to all the time.
+The literature and scientific studies that have shown the positive effects of marijuana use in treatment are vast and are being added to all the time.
 But what is not as widely discussed, however, are the benefits that marijuana can offer before anything detrimental can even happen to you.

 1 - Marijuana Reduces Inflammation

-The anti-inflammatory properties of marijuana are perhaps the biggest benefit as we shall see further on.
+The anti-inflammatory properties of marijuana are perhaps the biggest benefit, as we shall see further on.
 With more athletes than ever before using CBD oil to combat the inflammation of their muscles and joints, it’s probably no great leap to see that a portable vaporizer can benefit even the everyday person in preventing their own physical pains.

 2 - Helps With Digestion